Cultural touchpoints: Nintendo’s music app underlines its cross-entertainment future

 What’s next for Nintendo’s cross-entertainment ambitions?

-Nintendo clearly wants to be the next Disney, and it might just be the only company with the IP and brand to make it happen.
-It is quite obviously getting its ducks in a row:
+Nintendo clearly wants to be the next Disney.
+It might just be the only company with the IP and brand to make it happen.

 “With our initiatives to expand access to Nintendo IP, we aim to continually create touchpoints with consumers and deepen their fondness for Nintendo IP,” said Shuntaro Furukawa, President of Nintendo.